gyakoo/scval/README.md

 # scval
-C++ XML validator using a wildcards based custom language and a VM.
-Callback for actual XML parsing can be provided so this schema can be used in with any XML parsing lib.
+C++ XML validator using a wildcards based custom language and a virtual machine for interpreting.

+A callback for actual XML parsing can be provided so this schema can be used in with any XML parsing lib.

 # WIP
-It's a Work in Progress, so you'd expect bugs, poor documentation and weird code convention.
+It's a Work in Progress, so you'd expect bugs, poor documentation and unconsistent coding style.

 # Build
-It's created for VS2010.
+Visual Studio 2010 solution is provided.

 # Sample
 See main.cpp, provides a sample how to initialize, compile and run the validator, against a xml sample parsed with tinyXML2.